konstantd/Active_Network_Synthesis_Filters/README.md

-### Band-Pass Chebyshev
+## Band-Pass Chebyshev

-We would like to implement a Band Elimination Inverse Chebyshev filter with the below requirements of frequencies and attenuation levels:
+We would like to implement a Band-Pass Chebyshev filter with the below requirements of frequencies and attenuation levels:

 - f0 = 900 Hz
 - f1 = 850 Hz
 - f2 = 952.941 Hz
 - f3 = 793.8602 Hz
 - f4 = 1.0203 kHz
 - αmin= 29.0556 dB